logzly. Bench & Bistro

 Why Bench Design Matters More Than You Think

 A bench isn’t just a place to rest your legs.
 It’s a design statement, a branding tool, and a practical solution rolled into one.
 When space is limited, a bench can replace multiple chairs, keep traffic flow smooth, and even encourage guests to linger longer – which, let’s be honest, means better tips for the staff.
+For a deeper dive into arranging benches for optimal flow, see our bench layout tips.

 Step 1: Measure, Measure, Measure

 Before you pick wood, metal, or reclaimed pallet, get the exact dimensions of the area you’re working with.
+Our practical guide to choosing the perfect bench walks you through key considerations beyond measurements.

 • Length: Measure the wall or window where the bench will sit.
 Add a few inches if you plan to tuck it under a counter.